ktorio/ktor-documentation/topics/creating_web_socket_chat.md

 Our server now stores a (thread-safe) collection of `Connection`s.
 When a user connects, we create their `Connection` object (which also assigns itself a unique username), and add it to the collection.
 We then greet our user and let them know how many users are currently connecting.
 When we receive a message from the user, we prefix it with the unique name associated with their `Connection` object, and send it to all currently active connections.
 Finally, we remove the client's `Connection` object from our collection when the connection is terminated – either gracefully, when the incoming channel gets closed, or with an `Exception` when the network connection between client and server gets interrupted unexpectedly.

-To see that our server is now behaving correctly – assigning user names and broadcasting them to everybody connected – we can once again run our application using the play button in the gutter and use the browser-based WebSocket client on [www.websocket.org/echo.html](https://www.websocket.org/echo.html) to connect to `ws://localhost:8080/chat`.
+To see that our server is now behaving correctly – assigning usernames and broadcasting them to everybody connected – we can once again run our application using the play button in the gutter and use the browser-based WebSocket client on [www.websocket.org/echo.html](https://www.websocket.org/echo.html) to connect to `ws://localhost:8080/chat`.
 This time, we can use two separate browser tabs to validate that messages are exchanged properly.

 ![Echo Test](image-20201111155400473.png){width="1476"}